rak-n-rok/Krake/docs/dev/concepts.rst

     On the other hand, level-based logic operates given an desired state and the current observed state.
 The functionality is resilient against loss of intermediate state updates.
-Hence, the a component can recover easily from crashes and outages which makes the overall system more robust.
-This was the motivation for moving from and event-based system with message queuing to a level-based system with reconciliation.
+Hence, a component can recover easily from crashes and outages, which makes the overall system more robust.
+This was the motivation for moving from an event-based system with message queuing to a level-based system with reconciliation.